 MEAL PLANNING

-The question I get asked most often is: "how do you plan meals"?
+The question I get asked most often is: "how do you meal plan"?
 My response is "once you have the knowledge on how to eat healthier, it becomes fun and easy".
-I'm just here to help get you started.
+Lets help you get the knowledge!

-For breakfast and lunch, I try to get a vegan protein source and a healthy carbohydrate source with each meal then I try to find a way to add veggies.
-For dinner- I shop and plan my meal around the plate method below.
-Viola, easy!
-See below for a few ideas to help get you started:
+For breakfast and lunch, try to get a lean protein source and a healthy carbohydrate source with each meal then try to find a way to add veggies.
+Some examples are listed.

 BREAKFAST